BigSoccer

 BigSoccer.com is a soccer-related Internet forum in the United States.
-The site has more than 150,000 registered users, and had over 1.2 million unique visitors during the 2006 FIFA World Cup.
+The site has more than 150,000 registered users and had over 1.2 million unique visitors during the 2006 FIFA World Cup.
 Forty percent of the site's traffic comes from outside the United States, with the site having particular popularity in Canada, Mexico, United Kingdom, Australia and Germany.

 Influence in American soccer

-BigSoccer, described by Richard Deitsch of SI.com as "arguably the nerve center of American soccer", is read by prominent members of American soccer, including players, officials and coaches, as well as members of the media.
+BigSoccer, described by Richard Deitsch of SI.com as "arguably the nerve center of American soccer", is read by prominent members of the American soccer community, including players, officials and coaches, as well as members of the media.

 Former Chicago Fire general manager Peter Wilt regularly used the site to communicate with the club's supporters, and D.C.
 United senior vice president Stephen Zack does the same.
 Former US national team head coach Bruce Arena, who was introduced to BigSoccer by his successor Bob Bradley, said the site "helps me with some reports from Guatemala.
 I can find out more about their team over the Internet than just about any other way."
 And in October 2006, Major League Soccer commissioner Don Garber invited BigSoccer readers to submit questions, and his answers, whose subjects ranged from the league's marketing strategy to expansion, were posted on the site.